mixpanel/mixpanel-node/readme.md

 `mixpanel-node` is a server-side library, optimized for stateless shared usage; e.g., in a web application, the same mixpanel instance is used across requests for all users.
-Rather than setting a `distinct_id` through `identify()` calls like Mixpanel client-side libraries (where a single Mixpanel instance is tied to a single user), this library requires you to pass the `distinct_id` with every tracking call.
+Rather than setting a `distinct_id` through `identify()` calls like Mixpanel client-side libraries (where a single Mixpanel instance is tied to a single user), this library requires you to pass the `$distinct_id` with every tracking call.
 See https://github.com/mixpanel/mixpanel-node/issues/13.

+**How do I associate a user with an event I track?**

+Passing through a `$distinct_id` property with every single event will allow you to associate events with specific users using the Distinct Id that you have identified them with.

 **How do I get or set superproperties?**